fredlund/JavaErlang/doc/java.md

 <br />

-Returns the version number of the JavaErlang library.
+Returns the major version number of the JavaErlang library.